Stick with those who stick with you.

 Debra Blair Abron

-A major accomplishment in her career was her appointment as Executive Director of the Elite News Religious Hall of Fame, which was established in 1999 in Dallas, Texas.
+A major accomplishment in her career was her appointment as Executive Director of the Elite News Religious Hall of Fame, established in 1999 in Dallas, Texas.
 The Elite News Religious Hall of Fame is the only organization of its kind, in the world, honoring ministers that positively influences the quality of life for others in their church and community.

 Numerous honors and awards have been bestowed upon Mrs. Abron, one of which is being elected to Altrusa International Inc. Election to Altrusa is an evidence of confidence which imposes upon the recipient the obligation to strive to be true to the highest standards of life in her personal and business relations.
 Throughout her life, Mrs. Abron has been a part of many organizations.
 Girl Scouts USA, as a Level Brownie, National Council of Negro Women (NCNW) and the National Association for the Advancement of Colored People (NAACP) and Succeeding in Sisterhood (SIS), to name a few.